ParthMiyani/pnyx-app/deliverables/D1/planning.md

   - Thomas: Learning backend and frontend at the moment so I may be able to contribute more in those field for the team.
 Highly active online to receive and give feedback.
   - Vidhi: I have experience in Python, and HTML, CSS, Javascript, React, SQL and web dev so I can contribute to frontend, backend and database
   - Shakeeb: I possess a well-rounded background in both Frontend and Backend development.
 My expertise includes utilizing Python (+ Flask) and Java for Backend development, coupled with proficiency in HTML, CSS, ReactJS, and RESTful APIs for Frontend developemnt.
 Currently learning Django.

-**I NEED HELP ANSWERING THESE 2 QUESTIONS BELOW**

 * How are people held accountable for attending meetings, completing action items?
 Is there a moderator or process?
+  - We will set consistent reminders, make discord events and make sure to communicate often to ensure that team members attend meetings.
 * How will you address the issue if one person doesn't contribute or is not responsive?
+  - At first, we will try to reach out and remind them that they are not contributing enough or are being unresponsive.
+The next step would be to have a discussion within the team, as well as directly with the person in question, to explain to them how their actions are negatively impacting the group, and remind them that further action will be taken unless they get back on track.
+If the issue still persists, we will contact our TA and report the issue directly.

 ## Organisation Details